-Learn about Bellevue College’s program providing access services to autistic students in one of our upcoming Information Sessions.
+Learn about Bellevue College’s program providing educational, advocacy, and access services to neurodivergent students in one of our upcoming Information Sessions.

 Join us and bring your questions!
 Students, parents, educators, counselors, caregivers, and other professionals are welcome.

 Please note that in order to be included in the program, students must attend an Information Session.
 As with all aspects of the program, please communicate with us if this presents a barrier to you.

 The 2nd Monday of each month, January – June